Attendance in New Zealand schools 2016 Publications

 Author(s): Schooling Analysis, Education, Information and Analysis, Ministry of Education.

-It measures students' school attendance in half-days, whereas the traditional week-long snapshot used full days.
-Using half-days is more consistent with how schools record attendance, and we can use this to provide a picture of the impact attendance has on achievement for different groups of students.
-In this report, for example, we model the probability of Year 11 students achieving NCEA Level 1 in 2015 based on their attendance patterns beginning in Year 7.
+We also began measuring students' school attendance in half-days, rather than full days, which is more consistent with how schools record attendance.
+This report continues to analyse attendance for all of Term 2.
+We can use this to provide a picture of the impact attendance has on achievement for different groups of students.

 As well as the whole-term analysis, we have also provided the traditional week-long snapshot for continuity purposes.

 - For Year 11 students in 2015, there is a positive relationship between attending school and the probability of achieving NCEA level 1.

 - The percentage of students attending school regularly (defined in this report as more than 90 percent of half-days) decreased in Term 2, 2016 compared to Term 2, 2015.

 - Year 6 students had the highest level of regular school attendance, while Year 13 students had the lowest.